Paisley Park, Landscape Arboretum & Dinner Theater Make Chanhassen a Star

 Self-guided and VIP options are available, as well as special events throughout the year.

 Seek Out Nature at the Minnesota Landscape Arboretum

 The Minnesota Landscape Arboretum, part of the University of Minnesota, is the largest public garden in the Upper Midwest, and its lovely grounds include woodlands, ponds, prairie, model landscapes and extensive gardens of annuals and perennials.
 Summer flowers bloom into September, and asters and mums are fall highlights.
 By early October, the trees display brilliant fall color.

-Many gardens are close to the visitor center, and other gardens and plantings are along Three-Mile Drive, to explore on foot or by bike or car; tram tours are also available.
+Many gardens are close to the visitor center, and other gardens and plantings are along Three-Mile Drive.
+Explore them on foot or by bike or car; tram tours are also available.
 A highlight is the Maze Garden, an intricate network of closely planted trees and shrubs.
-Visitors try to find their way through the winding paths to the Lookout Tower, which they can climb to watch others navigate their way through the maze.
+Visitors try to find their way through the winding paths to the Lookout Tower, which they can climb to watch others navigate the maze.

 There's a gift shop and cafeteria in the visitor center, and you can preorder a picnic basket to enjoy lunch on the grounds.
 The Arboretum is four miles west of Chanhassen on Hwy.
 5 and is open daily.

 Enjoy Dinner & a Show at Chanhassen Dinner Theatres

 After a day enjoying Paisley Park and the Arboretum, relax with dinner and a play at the Chanhassen Dinner Theatres.
 This professional theater has been staging top-rate productions for over 40 years.
 Four hotels in Chanhassen offer theater packages or special rates.
 There's also a nearby country B&B in a 19th-century brick farmhouse.
 If you plan your Chanhassen getaway for a weekend, stop at the Farmers Market at the City Center Park on Saturday mornings from June-October.